- Department Overview

 The systems engineering graduate programs offered by Missouri University of Science and Technology (Missouri S&T) and the University of Southern California (USC), are recognized throughout the world as two of the most outstanding programs.
 Both universities are established leaders in system engineering graduate education and research.
-The Department of Defense has ranked the programs in the top tree in the nation.
+The Department of Defense has ranked the programs in the top three in the nation.

 This fact also has been acknowledged by The Boeing Company.
 Missouri S&T and USC collaborate in providing Boeing engineering employees with state-of-the-art graduate education programs in systems engineering.
 Since the inception of the program 13 years ago, 731 Boeing employees have received their M.S. degrees – 376 from Missouri S&T and 355 from USC.